 To make the grain bowl:

 - Add the barley and steel-cut oat to a fine mesh colander and rinse the grains well.

-- Once the grains are cooked to your taste, add the vanilla extract and maple syrup.
-Mix well.
+- Once the grains are cooked, add the vanilla extract, maple syrup and combine.

-- Separate the cooked grains in between 2 bowls.
+- Divide the cooked grains in between 2 bowls.
 Add the compote on top and other garnishes if you want (hemp seeds, fresh strawberries, almond milk, etc).
 Enjoy!